xewar/emod_hiv_portal/README.md

 # EMOD-HIV Portal

-This project creates a web portal for accessing EMOD-HIV country files and is a collaboration with the research laboratory of Dr. Anna Bershteyn at NYU's Department of Population Health.
+This is a work in progress that creates a web portal for accessing EMOD-HIV country files.
+The project is for and in collaboration with the research laboratory of Dr. Anna Bershteyn at NYU Langone's Department of Population Health.

 ## Server instructions